SAfe 4.5 has been released in June and brings some new features.

 It still builds on the “Develop on Cadence, Release on Demand” mantra, which is designed to ensure that the system is ready to deliver at any time.

 Apparently, however, this has not been done successfully in every implementation so far, so a lot of care now goes into describing in detail what a successful pipeline must look like.

 - Continuous Exploration, where it is ensured that new market and customer requirements are regularly considered and that new epic or features are found in cooperation with customers and other stakeholders

 - Continuous Deployment, the infrastructure that ensures that new features can also be delivered reliably, in high quality, and in small increments up to a staging environment.

 - Continuous Delivery describes what it takes to deliver features to the staging and production environments so you can deliver anytime.
 This is now more clearly separated than before from release cycles, which can be influenced by external market requirements, strategic decisions, compliance approvals and much more.

 No less important is the integration of ideas from Lean Startup, which addresses the problem that the flow of epics through the Gdesamt system looked very linear.

-Especially in the exploration phase it becomes clear that the description is now much more iterative than before.
+Especially in the exploration phase, it becomes clear that the description is now much more iterative than before.
 SAFe relates to Lean Startup strategies and the Lean UX model.
 This means that an Epic no longer gets a business case, but a hypothesis.
-This is developed in a first version until it is ready for the market (as MMF, minimal marketable feature), then it is decided if and how often further versions / extensions are developed.
-This means that the final scope can deviate significantly from the original plan, and an explicit learning cycle is built into the development of an Epic – some Epics are never finished as a result, but are continually developed further.
+This is developed in a first version until it is ready for the market (as MMF, minimal marketable feature), then it is decided whether and how often further versions / extensions are developed.
+As a result, the final scope can deviate significantly from the original planning and an explicit learning cycle is built into the development of an Epic – some Epics are also never finished as a result, but are continuously developed further.